Acute Subdural Hematoma Evacuation

 CHAPTER 9

-So give my - give my...
-So at first glance - no, the wound doesn't look that nice, but after removal of the stitches, it will be fine.
+So...
 Okay.
+So at first glance - now the wound doesn't look that nice, but after removal of the stitches, it will be fine.
+Okay?

 CHAPTER 10

-So taken together, we had an elderly lady which suffered from an acute subdural hematoma - most probably based on a chronic hematoma which she had developed before.
-We did a little - we did a little burr hole and then a little craniotomy, and doing this, we could remove the hematoma and decompress the brain.
-Therefore, you could see in the surgery that when the pressure from the hematoma was removed, the brain, by itself, started pulsating much better than before again.
-And also, the level of the brain lifted directly, which also helps us to stop - to stop - to stop the bleeding.
+So taken together, we had an elderly lady, which suffered from an acute subdural hematoma - most probably based on a chronic hematoma, which she had developed before.
+We did a little burr hole and then a little craniotomy, and doing this, we could remove the hematoma and decompress the brain.
+Therefore, you could see in the surgery that when the pressure from the hematoma was removed, the brain, by itself, started pulsating much better than before, again, and also, the the level of the brain lifted directly, which also helps us to stop the bleeding.
 Of course, you need lot of - you need a lot of irrigation to get the whole blood out and to finally stop - stop also the bleeding and to help to take out all the hematoma components in there.
 Of course, most of the time you need the suction and step-by-step remove the hematoma.
-And then finally sew the dura up, put the bone back again in, and, of course, close the skin.
-Thanks.
+And then finally, seal the dura up, put the bone back again in, and, of course, close the skin.